LujiAnna/moving-blocks/README.md

 - Make a "god" square that makes the user immortal for the enemy squares.
 - Maybe over time spawn more enemy squares.
 - Go crazy

-##### Ps: If you sell this on the app store and become a millionaire the coach gets 10%.
-Deal?